SaicharanRitwik39/SaicharanRitwik39/README.md

 - 🔭 I’m currently working on [Mathematical Modelling of Social Dynamics](https://github.com/SaicharanRitwik39/Mathematical-Modelling-of-Social-Dynamics)

 - 💬 Feel free to ask me about Python or any mathematical concepts.
-I am open to discussing anything — except for MOSFETs.
-Let's dive into coding and intriguing mathematical ideas!
+I am open to discussing anything — except for MOSFETs and Flip Flops.
+Let's dive into intriguing ideas!

 - 📫 How to reach me **saicharanritwik393020@gmail.com**